Silent Era Home Page > Home Video > The Beloved Rogue

 Delta Entertainment, 82 490, UPC 0-18111-24909-6.

-One single-sided, single-layered, Region 0 NTSC DVD disc, 1.33:1 aspect ratio image in windowboxed 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), 3.0 Mbps average video bit rate, 1536 Kbps audio bit rate, PCM 48 kHz 2.0 mono sound, English language intertitles, no foreign language subtitles; 14 chapter stops; standard DVD keepcase; $6.99.
+One single-sided, single-layered, Region 0 NTSC DVD disc; 1.33:1 aspect ratio picture in full-frame 4:3 (720 x 480 pixels) interlaced scan image encoded in SDR MPEG-2 format at 3.0 Mbps average video bit rate (capable of progressive scan upscaling to 60 fps); Dolby Digital (AC3) 2.0 mono sound encoded at 1.5 Mbps audio bit rate; English language intertitles, no subtitles; 14 chapter stops; standard DVD keepcase; $6.99.

 Release date: 24 February 2004.